digidem/comapeo-desktop/docs/DEVELOPMENT.md

 - `services/`: Code that is spawned and coordinated by Electron's main process, usually as a [`utilityProcess`](https://www.electronjs.org/docs/latest/api/utility-process).
   - has access to Node
 - `preload/`: Code that is injected as [preload scripts](https://www.electronjs.org/docs/latest/tutorial/process-model#preload-scripts) into the renderer windows created by the main process
-  - has access to browser apis and [some Electron and Node APIs](https://www.electronjs.org/docs/latest/tutorial/sandbox#preload-scripts)
+  - has access to browser APIs and [some Electron and Node APIs](https://www.electronjs.org/docs/latest/tutorial/sandbox#preload-scripts)
 - `renderer/`: Code that runs in Electron's [renderer process](https://www.electronjs.org/docs/latest/tutorial/process-model#the-renderer-process)
-  - has access to browser apis
+  - has access to browser APIs

 ### Electron Runtime